avides/mysql-s3-backup/README.md

 I fork this repo to:
 - add STDERR to logfile
 - add an environment variable to set the S3 path
+- add an environment variable to make a dump of the whole database

 ## Requirements